Subject Centre for Languages Linguistics and Area Studies

-Background

 LLAS was a staff development centre based at the University of Southampton which provided services to academic staff across the UK (and to a certain extent Europe-wide) teaching Languages, Linguistics and Area Studies in higher education.
 Its first incarnation was as a subject centre of the Learning and Teaching Support Network (2000-2004), then a subject centre of the Higher Education Academy (2004-2011).
 Its second incarnation was as an enterprise unit of the University of Southampton.